-0A>STAT B:DSK:
+OA>STAT B:DSK:

 B: Drive Characteristics

 65,536: 128 Byte Record Capacity

 8,192: Kilobyte Drive Capacity

-512: 32 Byte Directory Entries

-0: Checked Directory Entries
+512: 32 Byte Directory Entries 0: Checked Directory Entries

 1,024: Records / Directory Entry

 128: Records / Block

-68: Sectors / Track

-0: Reserved Tracks
+68: Sectors / Track 0: Reserved Tracks

 The left column of this report gives the values specific to the disk.
 The right column describes the data storage format.
-Most of this information is of interest only to a programmer modifying MP/M-86's Extended Input Output System to change how data is stored on the disk.
+Most of this information is of interest only to a programmer modifying MP/M II's Basic Input Output System to change how data is stored on the disk.
 However, this display does tell you the maximum amount of data you can put on your disk (Kilobyte Drive Capacity) and the maximum number of files you can create on the disk's directory (32 Byte Directory Entries).
 Note that if your files are large, you might fill the disk with data before you fill the directory with file entries.
-Files with XFCBs require an additional directory entry.
 Table 6-2 defines the elements of a STAT DSK: report.